Hats (album): Accolades

 Hats featured strongly on the end of year critics' lists, making number eight on Melody Maker's albums of the year list, and number 18 on NME's list.
 "The Downtown Lights" was also placed at number 15 on Melody Maker's singles of the year list.

 Hats was voted number 345 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
 Q placed Hats at number 92 on its list of the "100 Greatest British Albums Ever" in 2000 and at number 38 on its list of "40 Best Albums of the '80s" in 2006.

 Legacy

-Rickie Lee Jones, a fan of the band, personally selected The Blue Nile as her opening act for her US tour in 1990.
+Rickie Lee Jones, a fan of the band, personally selected the Blue Nile as her opening act for her US tour in 1990.
 She later recorded a duet with them, a cover of their own "Easter Parade" from A Walk Across the Rooftops, which was featured as a B-side to the single "Headlights on the Parade".
 "The Downtown Lights" was covered by two artists in 1995: by Annie Lennox (with whom The Blue Nile worked on her debut album Diva) on her second solo recording Medusa and by Rod Stewart on his album A Spanner in the Works.
 In 2018, Pure Bathing Culture released a cover of the entire album, as part of Turntable Kitchen's Sounds Delicious series of artists covering their favourite albums in full.

 In 2016, the 1975's lead singer Matty Healy stated that Hats was his favorite album of the 1980s.
+Healy cited Hats as an influence on the band's 2018 single "Love It If We Made It".
+In 2024, in the opening and closing lyrics to her song "Guilty as Sin" from the album The Tortured Poets Department, Taylor Swift included a reference to a person sending her "The Downtown Lights" to listen to.
+Swift had previously had a relationship with Healy.

+Black Midi lead singer Geordie Greep named Hats one of his ten favorite albums of all time.